dills003/Advanced_Lane_Finding-Project4/writeup.md

 # Pipeline (single images)

-1. Provide an example of a distortion-corrected image.
+*1. Provide an example of a distortion-corrected image.*
 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:

 ![alt text][image2]